 F(t) = 1 - exp(-(t/λ)^k)

-The shape parameter tells you everything:
+The shape parameter k tells you the whole story:

 The Hazard Function